Images

 Cost of ownership

-BMW isn't developing any more combustion engines but it's doing its best to improve efficiency on the fossil-fuelled units it already has.
-The four cylinder 48V mild hybrid petrol engine used by the 20 xDrive model is from the latest generation of BMW Group modular engines and delivers up to 40.9mpg on the combined cycle and up to 156g/km of CO2 emissions.
+BMW isn't developing any more combustion engines, but it's doing its best to improve efficiency on the fossil-fuelled units it already has.
+The four cylinder 48V mild hybrid petrol powerplant used by the 20 xDrive model is from the latest generation of BMW Group modular engines and delivers up to 40.9mpg on the combined cycle and up to 156g/km of CO2 emissions.
 As usual with mild hybrid tech, there's a tiny battery that stores energy from regenerative braking, which is then used to aid acceleration and run the engine stop start system.
+The 20d xDrive diesel manages up to 48.7mpg and up to 153g/km.
+The other six cylinder X3, the top petrol M50 xDrive, is rated at up to 36.7mpg and 175g/km.

 + More